Akuli/mittari/README.md

 Each slider sets the audio volume used to move the meter to a given position.
 For example, the 20% sliders should be adjusted so that the meter displays 20% when that slider is hovered.
-Then, to display a value like 27%, the software will compute a weighted average of the positions of the 20% and 30% sliders.
+Then, to display a value like 27%, the software will output a sine wave whose volume is a weighted average of the positions of the 20% and 30% sliders.
 In other words, it uses linear interpolation.
 As you hover or drag the sliders, the meter shows the value set by the slider, so that you know where the slider should be.